 - Review your Linkedin newsfeed and find at least 5 stories to not just like, but comment on.
 When appropriate, tag other people or companies who may be interested in that story.

-- Post a status update, photo, or Linkedin Publisher article, ask a question, or share another person’s article or status with a customized post.
+- Post a status update, photo, or LinkedIn article, ask a question, or share another person’s article or status with a customized post.

 - Respond to connection requests, comments on posts, and respond to Monday’s conversation starters.